areebbeigh/coding-portfolio/README.rst

 ================
 Coding Portfolio
 ================
-A Django webapp for settings up your coding portoflio.
+A Django webapp for setting up your programming portoflio.

 .. image:: preview.png